tuya/tuya-homebridge/README.md

-This Fork adds more devices support for the fantastaic Homebridge-Tuya plugin!
+This Fork adds more device support for the fantastaic Homebridge-Tuya plugin!

 * Valve accessory support for switches! - turn your regular switch (kg category) to a valve accessory! what it means? it means that you set a countdown timer for the switch to turn off automaticly directly from the home app! (great for boiler switches).